wakodeashay/SKC/README.md

 * algorithms: This folder hosts source code for various coverage path planning strategies

-* docs: Hosts plots and illustrations
+* docs: Plots and Animation are saved here

 * sensors: Hosts sensor model used by coverage path planning strategies